 But there’s one fear, I think, that’s universal.
 When you hear the word, when you go to the doctor and you hear this one word, fear strikes your heart.
 Because it happens to six and eight year olds and it happens to sixty-eight year olds.
 And that word is, “cancer.”

-I’ll never forget, about three, four years ago or so, a family that I have known well and a young man that I was very close to had medical problems, had a lot of ups and downs.
+I’ll never forget a family that I have known well and a young man that I was very close to had medical problems, had a lot of ups and downs.
 And they could never figure out what was going on.

 They did the GI test and the whole battery of tests.
 They could never quite figure it out.
 And I remember vividly the day when they found out what was wrong.
 And they let him know he had cancer.

-And his mom and dad were there in the hospital room and I got word and I was in my car over to Dominican Hospital to meet with them.
-And I did exactly what you would do if you were in the car.
+And his mom and dad were there in the hospital room and I got word and I did exactly what you would do if you were in the car.
 What do you say to a mom and dad, let alone a twenty-two year old boy who just found out he has cancer?